GeekyAnts/nativebase-docs/docs/3.0.x/building-app-bar.md

 ---
 id: building-app-bar
 title: AppBar
+metaTitle: AppBar | NativeBase
+metaDescription: The App Bar in NativeBase provides content and actions related to the current screen.
+This document shows how you can create it using layout components.

 ---

 The top app bar provides content and actions related to the current screen.
 It’s used for branding, screen titles, navigation, and actions.